IBS: Top Causes & Effective Treatments You Need To Know

 Types of IBS

-• IBS with Diarrhea (IBS-D): Predominantly involves loose, frequent stools.
+• IBS with Diarrhea (IBS-D): You often have loose or watery stools.

-• IBS with Constipation (IBS-C): Predominantly involves infrequent, hard stools.
+• IBS with Constipation (IBS-C): You often have hard or infrequent stools.

-• Mixed IBS (IBS-M): A combination of both diarrhea and constipation symptoms.
+• Mixed IBS (IBS-M): You switch between diarrhea and constipation.

 How Common is IBS?